master-of-zen/Av1an/README.md

                             4 rav1e workers is optimal for 6/12 cpu

     -s   --scenes           Path to file with scenes timestamps.
-                            If given `0` spliting will be ingnored If file not exist, new will be generated in current folder First run to generate stamps, all next reuse it.
+                            If given `0` spliting will be ignored If file not exist, new will be generated in current folder First run to generate stamps, all next reuse it.
                             Example: `-s scenes`